hostuser/grython/src/main/jython/grisu/examples/README.md

 ## info.py

 a script to display information about available versions and submissionlocations of applications installed on the grid.
 Also shows other available details for those applications.

-## batchJob.py

-how to submit and monitor a batchjob and also how to retrieve its results

-## batchJob_kill.py

-how to kill a batchjob and wait until that task is finished on the backend

 ## r-batch-submit.py